 I admit, this one can be hard, especially when you have younger children but hear me out.

-The books your kids have out grown?
-Say goodbye.
+The books your kids have outgrown?
 While I love the idea of passing them along to another family, if you sell them you can then use that money to buy books that you actually need/want… or to pay off your library fines.

 This has been the best, and first, step in minimalist homeschooling for our family.
+Minimal homeschool curriculum hoarding.
 It started with Teaching Textbooks last year, this year we’re also using digital copies of Grammar Galaxy (and I’m not printing much).

 E-books are a great way to have all your books but not all the bookshelf space.
 You can buy your own, or borrow e-books from the library which helps to eliminate the late fees as well.